pikvm/pikvm/docs/faq.md

 ??? question "How do I update PiKVM with the latest software?"
+    This is ONLY recommended if you need a feature, otherwise this should ONLY be done if you are physically at the device and can reflash the sd card as a means of recovery.
 PiKVM OS is based on Arch Linux ARM and is fully updated from the repository by a regular package manager.
 Connect to your PiKVM via ssh and run:

     ```
     # rw